-madeus Music Academy is unique in that that our teachers are outstanding concert musicians and performers, all possessing Masters degrees, which they received from world-renowned musical universities, including a vast portfolio of experience.
+madeus Music Academy is unique in that that our teachers are outstanding concert musicians and performers with a vast portfolio of experience, all possessing Masters degrees from world-renowned universities.

 They are all familiar and trained using the Russian piano and violin technique and teaching methodic.